iamsellek/alfred_git/README.md

 monumental, but I am that man.
 A modern what's-his-name-you-know-the-guy-who- hated-math-and-invented-computers-if-that-story-is-even-real(-it's-not).

-Enter Alfred, named after a certain famous billionaire's butler.
-Alfred does those stupid menial typing tasks for you.
+Enter AlfredGit, named after a certain famous billionaire's butler.
+AlfredGit does those stupid menial typing tasks for you.
 Why?
 Because you're freaking Batman and Batman doesn't have time to sit there cd-ing into 12 different repo directories and issuing a `git pull` in every single one of them.
-He's too busy out there punching...uh...bugs and feature requests in the face (this analogy is falling apart pretty quick).
-So grab Alfred and say goodbye to spending 20% of your day typing git commands in 140 different repos like a pleb.
+He's too busy out there punching...uh...bugs and...feature requests.
+In the face (this analogy is quickly falling apart).
+So grab AlfredGit and say goodbye to spending 20% of your day typing git commands in 140 different repos like a pleb.
 This, guys.
 This is the future.